Indonesia Volcano Erupts Again, Hampering Rescue Operations - UrduPoint

 Indonesia Volcano Erupts Again, Hampering Rescue Operations

-Indonesia's Mount Semeru spewed more ash on Monday, hampering the search for survivors as aerial images showed the extent of the devastation unleashed by the volcano's deadly weekend eruption
+Indonesia's Mount Semeru spewed more ash on Monday, hampering the search for survivors as the death toll rose to 22 following the volcano's deadly weekend eruption

-Lumajang, Indonesia, Dec 6 (APP - UrduPoint / Pakistan Point News - 6th Dec, 2021 ) :Indonesia's Mount Semeru spewed more ash on Monday, hampering the search for survivors as aerial images showed the extent of the devastation unleashed by the volcano's deadly weekend eruption.
+Lumajang, Indonesia, Dec 6 (APP - UrduPoint / Pakistan Point News - 6th Dec, 2021 ) :Indonesia's Mount Semeru spewed more ash on Monday, hampering the search for survivors as the death toll rose to 22 following the volcano's deadly weekend eruption.

 Aerial photos showed entire streets filled with grey volcanic ash and mud, which had swallowed many homes and vehicles, including whole trucks.